Dimethyl trithiocarbonate

 Dimethyl trithiocarbonate is an organic compound with the chemical formula S=C(SCH3)2|auto=1.
 It is a methyl ester of trithiocarbonic acid.
 This chemical belongs to a subcategory of esters called thioesters.
 It is a sulfur analog of dimethyl carbonate O=C(OCH3)2, where all three oxygen atoms are replaced with sulfur atoms.
+Dimethyl trithiocarbonate is a yellow liquid with a strong and unpleasant odor.

+Synthesis

-In terms of its name, dimethyl trithiocarbonate is derived from esterification of trithiocarbonic acid with methanethiol.
+In terms of its name, dimethyl trithiocarbonate is formally derived by esterification of trithiocarbonic acid with methanethiol.

-Properties

-Dimethyl trithiocarbonate is a yellow liquid with a strong and very unpleasant smell.
+One synthesis starts from thiophosgene as described in this simplified equation:

+Alternatively, it can be prepared by treating carbon disulfide with aqueous base, a phase-transfer catalyst, and methyl iodide.